Extraterrestrial World Tour: Commercial performance

 In 2021, Xue was first in comprehensive ranking of concert box office and number of shows of all 2021 tours in China.
 In 2023, Xue ranked first in artist with highest number of concerts and second in artist with most number of stops among all 2023 tours in China.

 In June 2023, Hainan Airlines collaborated Chaoshi Music to create exclusive flights for the Extraterrestrial World Tour on a customized plane featuring the concert poster painted on the exterior and details such as lyrics from Xue's songs on the interior for an immersive experience.
 In July, the Extraterrestrial flights were named one of the "Top 50 Brand Marketing Cases" at the Top 100 Brands Awards Ceremony, hosted by Sina Finance and organized by China Brand Innovation Lab and Midu.

-Many of the Chinese cities he toured in were categorized by Chinese city tier system as Tier 2 and Tier 3 cities, where he is often the first artist to hold a concert and in doing so, provide a significant boost to the local economy as fans travel from all over the country to attend.
+Many of the Chinese cities he toured in were categorized by Chinese city tier system as Tier 2 and Tier 3 cities, where he is often the first artist to hold a concert and in doing so, provides a significant boost to the local economy as concertgoers travel from all over the country to attend.
 Multiple cities reported the majority of attendees were non-local; with Chuzhou at 94%, Hengyang at 86%, and Wenzhou at 70%.
 In 2023, Xue's concerts in Quzhou, a third-tiered city, generated 124 million of cumulative tourism revenue, resulting in Quzhou ranking first in cities with the fastest box office growth in 2023.

-As tickets for each stop sold out quickly, Xue often added an extra show or two to ensure fans could come see him without resorting to expensive resale tickets.
-Even then, demand for Xue's shows was so high that tens of thousands of fans who were unable to get tickets gathered outside of the stadiums and sang along with the music.
+Demand for Xue's shows was so high that tens of thousands of concertgoers who were unable to get tickets often gathered outside of the stadiums and sang along with the music.

 Xue's international stops were also successful.
 Both London and Paris shows were sold out.
 Kuala Lumpur and Singapore stops each had three consecutive shows due to overwhelming demand as originally only one show was announced then a second show was added when the first sold out quickly then a third show was added when the second also sold out quickly.
 On December 2, after the "Overseas Returned" Singapore National Stadium show sold out, a second show was added.

 The total gross for the New York and Las Vegas shows was $5.8 million with the total attendance of 21,100, placing Xue at 23 on Billboard's February 2024 Top Tours list.
 Extraterrestrial Tour ranks number 85 on Pollstar's 2024 Mid-Year Top 100 Worldwide Tours with $10.3 million from five shows and number 83 on 2024 Mid-Year Top 100 North American Tours with $7.5 million from three shows; Xue is the only Chinese artist to appear on both charts.
 Qudos Bank Arena listed Xue among artists that attract "high-value audiences" and reported 72% increase in Net Promoter Scores, second highest in 2023, and 140% increase to other comparative acts, for Xue's show.